 Where Daniel refers to the “Lord” as “great and dreadful,” understand that the term “dreadful” that suggests ferociousness in our language, really “means ‘awe-inspiring,’ or ‘revered.’”
 That must have been his thinking because here he addressed God as a faithful, merciful keeper of His promises called “the covenant.”

-So, in spite of his confusion he still believed God would keep His “covenant and mercy to [all] who love Him” and obey “his commandment” confirming that his faith did not waver.
+In spite of his confusion, he still believed God would keep His “covenant and mercy to [all] who love Him” and obey “his commandment” confirming that his faith did not waver.
 Rather, he gave God the benefit of the doubt as to the validity of his understanding of the 70 years.
-His mention of “the covenant and mercy” suggests he was thinking of the “new covenant” mentioned in Jeremiah 31:31 along with the “seventy years” depicted in Jeremiah 25:11, 12 and 29:10 a few chapters after the “seventy years.”
+His mention of “the covenant and mercy” suggests he was thinking of the “new covenant” mentioned in Jeremiah 31:31 along with the “seventy years” depicted in Jeremiah 25:11, 12 and 29:10, a few chapters after the “seventy years.”
 Later, in this chapter when Gabriel was explaining things, he spoke of that “covenant” being “confirmed” (verse 27) telling Daniel when and how it would happen.
-Later still, Gabriel would tell him much more about what would happen to it in Daniel 11:22, 28, 30 and 32.
+Later still, Gabriel would tell him much more about what would happen to it (Daniel 11:22, 28, 30, 32).

 Verse 5: We have sinned, and have committed iniquity, and have done wickedly, and have rebelled, even by departing from thy precepts and from thy judgments: